codeface-io/SwiftObserver/README.md

 ### From

-If only one author is of interest, filter authors with `from`:
+If only one specific author is of interest, filter authors with `from`:

 ```swift
 let messenger = Messenger<String>()     // sends String